Skip to main content

 Fundamentals

 The law provides a structured response to this question, establishing a clear boundary between permissible health promotion and impermissible intrusion.
 At its core, the answer is anchored in the principle of voluntary participation.
 An employer cannot force you to disclose medical information.
-However, they can invite you to participate in a involves such a disclosure, and the distinction lies in the details of that invitation.
+However, they can invite you to participate in a wellness program that involves such a disclosure, and the distinction lies in the details of that invitation.

 What Makes a Wellness Program Voluntary

-For a to be considered voluntary, several conditions must be met.
+For a wellness program to be considered voluntary, several conditions must be met.
 You, the employee, must not be required to participate.
 Furthermore, an employer cannot retaliate against you for non-participation.
 This protection extends to preventing them from denying you health coverage or limiting your benefits.

 The program itself must be reasonably designed to promote health or prevent disease; it cannot be a subterfuge for collecting health data or discriminating against employees.
 This means the program should have a clear health-oriented goal, such as helping employees manage cholesterol levels or quit smoking, rather than simply being a data-collection exercise.